Uruwhy1/odin-shoppingCart/README.md

 # Shopping Cart

-This is a project part of [The Odin Project](https://www.theodinproject.com/lessons/node-path-react-new-shopping-cart) curriculum, in the React course.
+This is a project for [The Odin Project](https://www.theodinproject.com/lessons/node-path-react-new-shopping-cart) curriculum, built with React.